What's in this review?

 To use Robinhood in the UK, you currently need to sign up for early access by submitting your email via the Robinhood website.

 Once you’ve been given access, you’ll be able to download the Robinhood app.
-You’ll then be able to add money to your account via debit card or mobile payment.
-You can deposit using pounds, which are then exchanged for US dollars at the current exchange rate, with no additional fees or charges.
+You can add money to your account with a debit card or mobile payment.
+Although you deposit the money in pounds, it is exchanged for US dollars at the current exchange rate, with no additional fees or charges.
 There is also no minimum account limit.

 Once your account is funded, you’ll be able to buy and sell US stocks directly through the app.
-This includes stocks listed on the NYSE and Nasdaq, as well as a range of OTC stocks.
+This includes stocks listed on the NYSE and NASDAQ, as well as a range of over the counter (OTC) stocks.
 You can also access the latest business news, stock watchlists and get performance summaries via the Robinhood app.

 UK customers are currently unable to access some of the products offered to Robinhood customers in the US, including cryptocurrency trading, ETFs, options and cash management.